mesaic/react-atomic/README.md

 ## Setup

 - Ensure `peerDependencies` are installed
-- Setup webpack to compile this library and its styles.
+- Setup webpack to compile this library and its styles by adding the following setup to your webpack configuration:

     ```js
     const StringReplacePlugin = require('string-replace-webpack-plugin');